compilers-course-materials/starter-adder/README.md

 ```

 which renders individual instances of the instruction datatype into a string
+representation of the instruction (this is done for you for `mov` and `ret`).
-representation of the instruction.
-This second step is straightforward, but
+This second step is straightforward, but forces you to understand the syntax
-forces you to understand the syntax of the assembly code you are generating.
+of the assembly code you are generating.
+Most of the compiler concepts happen
-Most of the compiler concepts happen in the first step, that of generating
+in the first step, that of generating assembly instructions from abstract
-assembly instructions from abstract syntax.
+syntax.
 Do use [this assembly
 guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) if you have
 questions about the concrete syntax (or ask) of an instruction.